-The British Bankers’ Association has given up its legal fight over the mis-selling of PPI, and decided not to appeal against a court challenge against new mis-selling rules.
+It’s been about five years since the British Bankers’ Association gave up its legal fight over the mis-selling of PPI, and decided not to appeal against a court challenge against new mis-selling rules.

 How do I know if my PPI policy was mis-sold?

 The rules around how lenders can sell PPI have changed – it can no longer be sold at the time you take out a credit card, loan or finance package (such as those you sign up for is you buy new electrical goods or furniture).
 In the past however, that was commonly the time PPI would be pushed.

 The reason why there has been such an issue with this insurance product is that there are lots of exclusions which often weren’t explained.
 As a result many people paid for a policy they wouldn’t be eligible to make a claim on.

 Even now, you may not be aware of whether or not you’d in fact be eligible to make a claim on your PPI policy.